 Mapping small mammal distributions through their avian predators.

-Avian predators such as owls, eagles, and falcons are major consumers of small mammals world wide.
-Raptors produce pellets - regurgitated hairballs packed with the undigestable hard parts of their small mammal meals, such as bones, claws, and teeth.
+Avian predators such as owls, hawks, eagles, and falcons are major consumers of small mammals worldwide.
+Raptors produce pellets - regurgitated hairballs packed with the indigestable hard parts of their small mammal meals, such as bones, claws, and teeth.
 These pellets can build up under avian roosts, providing a unique and under-appreciated window into the ecology of small mammals.
 The goal of Pellet Map Project is to produce a high-resolution dataset of small mammal distributions as viewed through the lens of their avian predators throughout the Western US.
 By putting the dead to work, we aim to reconstruct a holistic view of the small mammal community as sampled by natural processes.

 In creating this unique online pellet database, part of our goal is to provide public access to the information within, as this project represents a citizen science collaboration with both pellet collectors and local Oregon school groups who are processing the samples and recording information on what bones of what species are found.
 To that end, we have created an interactive map that allows users to explore the data from a geographic standpoint.
 Click on the map above to see what we've learned.